 SWnorm= C × EC0 × E0

-Efficiency of a network quantifies the information exchange within the network.
-It is defined as sum of inverses of the distances between nodes, normalized by network size.
-More formally, for a network with N edgesEQ 6 ,
+Efficiency of a network, E, quantifies the information exchange within the network and is defined as sum of inverses of the distances between nodes, normalized by network size, as shown in Equation 6 for a network with N edges.

+EQ 6 ,

 E = 1N(N-1)i≠j∈V1dij

-.
-C0 and E0 are the expected clustering coefficient and efficiency of a random graph of the same as the graph in question.
+wherein dij is defined similar to Equation 4.
+C0 and E0 in the denominator of SWnorm are the expected clustering coefficient and efficiency of a random graph of the same as the graph in question.
 Since all networks modeled in this study start off with random networks of the same size and density, for computational reasons, a non-normalized version of small-worldness coefficient (i.e., SW= C ×E) is calculated and reported.

 Modularity.

-Modularity of a graph, as proposed by Newman (2006) and denoted by Q, is a measure of how (and to what degree), for a certain labeling of nodes, the nodes tend to form communities with the nodes of the same label and tend to not connect to other nodes of the graph.m=N(N-1)2):Q = 12mi,jMij-kikj2mδ(ci,cj) This measure requires a priori labeling of nodes that defines the communities to which they are believed to belong.
-Algorithmic discovery of modules enables the measures of modularity is maximized .
+Modularity of a graph, as proposed by Newman (2006) and denoted by Q, is a measure of how (and to what degree), for a certain labeling of nodes, the nodes tend to form communities with the nodes of the same label and tend to not connect to other nodes of the graph.
+More precisely, for a network of size N (with the theoretical maximum number of edges m=N(N-1)2) and adjacency matrix M, modularity is defined as shown in Equation 7:

+EQ 7

+Q = 12mi,jMij-kikj2mδ(ci,cj)

+In this equation, ki and kj are degrees of nodes i and j. δ(ci,cj) is the Kronecker delta function, which is equal to one or nodes i and j have the same label and zero otherwise.
+The term in the brackets is the difference between the actual number of edges between nodes i and j and the expected number of edges between them.
+Hence, according to Equation 7, modularity equals to sum of these for the nodes within communities, normalized by the maximum number of possible difference between the theoretical maximum number of edges in the network.

+This measure requires a priori labeling of nodes that defines the communities to which the nodes are believed to belong.
+A variety of algorithms have been suggested to discover module, or communities, within a network so that the value of Q is maximized (for a review, cf. Zhang et al., 2018).
 The communities discovered by these algorithms can thus be used as labels for calculating modularity of the network.
-In line with , the fast greedy algorithm used to optimally detect communities and calculate the modularity based on community membership of the nodes.
+In line with (Clauset et al., 2004), we use the fast greedy algorithm to optimally detect communities and thus calculate the modularity based on community membership of the nodes.

 Assortativity.